dyrone/dyrone.github.io/content/posts/k6-3-tags-and-groups.md

 ---
-title: "k6 series 3 - tags and groups"
+title: "k6 series [3] - Tags And Groups"
 date: 2022-08-04T20:10:11+08:00
 draft: false
 tags:
     - "testing"
 ---

+> NOTICE: Base and excerpt from the official k6 documentation
 ## Overview

 k6 provides two scripting APIs to help you visualize, sort, and filter your test